Piotr72us/good-readme-generator/README.md

 ## Installation
 1. Copy the SSH link to this repository from GitHub to the clipboard.
-2. Paste the link in the terminal using the command "git clone [copied SSH link]" in order to install this repository.
+2. Paste the link in the terminal using the command "git clone [copied SSH link]" in order to install this repository on your computer.
-3. This application will be executed in terminal with the following command: "node index.js"
+3. This application will be executed in the VSC terminal with the following command: "node index.js"

 ## Usage
-__Readme Architect__ can be used by anyone who wants to streamline to process of creating quality README files.
+__Readme Architect__ can be used by anyone who wants to streamline the process of creating quality README files.
 The app can be used for any repository.
-Its user-friendly command-line interface will suit any project, from the simpliest to the most complex.
+Its user-friendly command-line interface will suit any project, from the simplest to the most complex.
-To execute the application, provide information and answer questions in the command line.
+To execute the application, provide requested project information and answer questions in the command line.
 The name of your project will become the name of your README file.
 Look at the screenshots to see how easy it is!